What is Yoga?

 The Neurodiversity Movement seeks to rethink the way that we categorize neurodivergent folks from being “disordered” or having a disease to simply being who we are: a natural variation in the human genome.
 Advocacy includes an effort to remove any value judgment or stigma from innate neurological differences.
 That means there is nothing “wrong” with a neurodivergent brain any more than a neurotypical brain is “right.”
 Neurotypical is not to be confused with “normal;” if neurodiversity means all human brains are different, then either everyone is normal or nobody is.
 A normal nervous system is a myth.

 Put another way, if all brains are different, differences are normal and neutral.
 Neurodivergent human beings have always existed on our planet, and neurodiversity is as critical to the survival of the human race as biodiversity is necessary for the survival of an ecosystem.
 Therefore, neurodivergence by itself is not a disorder to be fixed, but rather something to be understood, accepted, and supported.

-Within the neurodiversity movement, advocacy instead focuses on the humanity of neurodivergence, and nurturing an environment that is accepting and attuned to diverse needs.
+Within the neurodiversity movement, advocacy focuses on the humanity of neurodivergence, and nurturing an environment that is accepting and attuned to diverse needs.
 This kind of thinking is at the core of the broader disability rights movement, and is characteristic of the social model of disability.
 Attempts to cure or fix neurodivergent people generally just create more suffering.
 Instead, a more therapeutic approach is to create a sociocultural environment that is safe and inclusive of all human differences.
 Neurodivergence is intersectional.
-"All human differences" includes race, religion, gender, sex, and any other identity for which a person might be marginalized.
+"All human differences" includes race, religion, gender, sex, and any other identity for which a person might be minoritized or marginalized.